alexgibson/monosyn/README.md

 monosyn
 =======

-Node.js powered audio synthesiser built using the Web Audio API.
+A Web Audio synthesiser with Node.js powered modulation.

 Features a dual oscillator subtractive synth on desktop browsers.
 Connect your mobile browser to act as a real-time filter modulation controller.